 Arti Prashar joined ‘Barrowful What Next’ for Barrow and Beyond.
 The two day event explored the future of arts engagement for older people including the vital and often under – recognised role of artists themselves.

-October – International Day of Older People
+International Day of Older People

 We joined the first global meeting of the new International Creative Ageing Network.

-July – Disability Pride Month
+Disability Pride Month

 We honoured disability pride month in our E-News featuring insights from Jo Verrant of Unlimited and Activist Jess Thom of TourettesHero.com

-Recipe for change Manifesto.
 The film shines a light on older people taking part in creative and cultural activities, showing that creativity doesn’t fade with age.

-To mark Age Without Limits Day 11 June, CADA’s RUPT Associates – Maya Chowdhry, Amanda Holiday, and Sama Hunt launched a bold new poem that reimagines what it means to grow older.
+To mark the day, CADA’s RUPT Associates – Maya Chowdhry, Amanda Holiday, and Sama Hunt launched a bold new poem, Advent of Ageing that reimagines what it means to grow older.

-May – Better Than the Alternative – A Creative Ageing Symposium
+Better Than the Alternative Symposium

-April – The Baring Foundation’s National Creative Ageing Directory
+The Baring Foundation’s National Creative Ageing Directory

-March – Radical Creative Ageing Living Labs
+Radical Creative Ageing Living Labs

 Reports on the first three CADA Living Labs produced.

-February – Creative Ageing Peer Learning Steering Group
+ACE Creative Ageing Peer Learning Steering Group

 Arti Prashar was invited to join this ACE initiative , which will meet until 31st March 2026.
 This Steering Group will shape the overarching themes of the ACE Creative Ageing programme based on shared needs emerging from across the sector.

-February/March 2025 Evaluation of Banbury Heritage Project.
+Evaluation of Banbury Heritage Project

 This research project ran between March 2023 to December 2024, a collaboration between Historic England and Age UK Oxfordshire.
 It explored how older communities that are under-represented and under-served in the heritage sector can lead delivery in their own historic places to support wellbeing.
 CADA were delighted to be involved in capturing and disseminating the learning.
-Along with a new podcast series, hear more about a wide range of creative outcomes from the project by visiting the Creative Later Life website here.
-There is also an event recording on Radical Creative Ageing Evaluation with subtitles.

 2024

-November – Reaching out to be Global
+Reaching out to be Global

-We attended this free online event aimed at those working in the field of Creative Ageing who are keen to connect with others, share practice and explore international partnerships in Wales, England, Finland, Northern Ireland and Ireland.
+We attended this online event aimed at those working in the field of Creative Ageing who are keen to connect with others, share practice and explore international partnerships in Wales, England, Finland, Northern Ireland and Ireland.
 CADA’s RUPT Associate Maya Choudhry represented England at the event.

-October – Radical Kindness
+Radical Kindness

 We focused on Radical Kindness this month with guest Editor Andy Barry providing a wonderful article for our newsletter.

-September – Radical Creative Ageing: Passion and Practice Event
+Radical Creative Ageing: Passion and Practice

 We dedicated our E-Newsletter to our findings and feedback from The Radical Creative Ageing: Passion and Practice Event.
 We launched the event video, podcast and Fanzine as well as compiling all the lovely feedback.

-July – Radical Creative Ageing: Passion and Practice Event
+Radical Creative Ageing: Passion and Practice Event

 The Radical Creative Ageing: Passion and Practice Event was curated and facilitated by the RUPT associates at Whitworth Gallery, Manchester.

-April – British Council Thailand and Museum Siam
+British Council Thailand and Museum Siam

 CADA was invited by the British Council Thailand and Museum Siam to present an online sharing session at the UK Policies and Governance on Museums and Ageing and Best Practices conference on 29th April.
 Farrell Renowden gave an overview of CADA and Arti Prashar and Elizabeth Lynch presented the rationale for and findings of the Visionaries research.